 (Psst… looking for the Goal Setting for Kids printable pack?
 You’ll find it down at the bottom of this post!)

 Setting goals for your homeschool gives your children specific achievements to work towards.

 For example, finishing the math curriculum by the end of June.

 These goals also keep you on track with what to focus on when a million other activities can tempt you away from homeschool responsibilities.

 Before you think about curriculum, set a schedule, or figure out a daily routine, I think it’s important to look at your upcoming homeschool year from a different perspective.
 Give some thought to the children you’ll be homeschooling, their strengths, and weaknesses, and the season of life you’re in.

 For example, if you have a newborn or toddler at home, maybe it’s a good opportunity for your older children to try online schooling through a platform like Outschool.

 Setting homeschool goals can help you keep what’s important front row and center.
-We can easily become sidetracked at meeting expectations, milestones, and checking off the boxes that we forget the purpose of choosing to homeschool our kids in the first place.
+We can easily become sidetracked at meeting expectations, and milestones, and checking off the boxes that we forget the purpose of choosing to homeschool our kids in the first place.

 Think of setting homeschool goals as a calibrator… something that will help you stay focused.
 They can also be used as a progress tracker, but without the added pressure of measuring up.
 Instead, goals allow for cushion and changes.